-Over the last five years of traveling through local food experiences, we’ve learned how to keep our stomachs happy.
+Over the last eight years of traveling through local food experiences, we’ve learned how to keep our stomachs happy.

 So far, we’ve been fortunate not to experience any major stomach problems after traveling or while on the road.

-As you think about the local food at your next destination, put any trepidation aside.
+As you think about eating local specialties at your next destination, put any trepidation aside.

-Here are our 10 simple, tried, and true tips to prevent an upset stomach while traveling and eating local.
+Here are our 10 simple, tried, and true tips to prepare you stomach for travel and prevent an upset stomach.

 Have fun and eat local!

-1- Avoid Stomach Problems After Traveling with Activated Charcoal
+2. Avoid Stomach Problems While Traveling with Activated Charcoal

 Ever since we discovered Activated Charcoal, these pills have become an essential part of our packing gear.